nordic-mare/sdk-nrf/samples/nrf9160/lwm2m_demo/README.rst

 Known issues and limitations
 ****************************

-TODO: write issues and limitations.

 Changing lifetime does not work correctly.

-* Lifetime is now set in rd_client_event() in main, but anything other than 60 seconds causes problems.
+* Setting lifetime to anything other than 60 seconds causes problems.

-  > 60 seconds -> resending message and timeout.
+  * > 60 seconds: resending message and timeout.
-  < 60 seconds trouble when starting up.
+  * < 60 seconds: trouble when starting up.

 Socket error when tracking many resources and sensor module enabled for many sensors.